 We are experienced.
 Matt Stoddard, the founder of The Stoddard Firm, worked for years defending corporations in serious injury and wrongful death product liability cases, so he knows how companies and their insurers operate and how to deal with them.
 Since 2011, Mr. Stoddard has been representing individuals harmed by the negligence of others and has successfully tried numerous high-dollar, serious injury and wrongful death cases in the Atlanta metro area.

-We have an aggressive approach which gets results and wins large settlements, such as the $1,510,000 recovery for the family of a teenager killed in a vehicle wreck (all of the insurance monies available) as well as much larger recoveries when Defendants have substantial assets.
+We have an aggressive approach at our motorcycle accident law firm in Atlanta, GA, which gets results and wins large settlements, such as the $1,510,000 recovery for the family of a teenager killed in a vehicle wreck (all of the insurance monies available) as well as much larger recoveries when Defendants have substantial assets.

 We are available and offer individualized personal service for our clients.